Blog Post

 While traditional IR usually carries some investigative elements, DFIR takes it to another level by emphasizing digital forensics.

-And given just how expensive and damaging a single attack can be, it’s more important than ever to know how to respond to a cybersecurity incident and what your legal options are if you’re targeted.
+With DFIR, businesses can return to business after a cyberattack and improve their resiliency against future attacks at the same time.
+Given just how expensive and damaging a single attack can be, it’s more important than ever to know how to respond to a cybersecurity incident if you’re targeted.

 Digital forensics is a branch of forensic science that covers digital technology.
 Analysts focus on the recovery, investigation, and examination of material found on digital devices.